-An ideal university is one where each student can express any idea, whether it is ethical or racist or sexist or ageist or intelligent.
-The reason for this is quite simple.
-Any racist, ageist or sexist should be able to express the ideas so that others know what he or she thinks and so that the person can then be avoided or shunned and face the consequences for his or her immoral discrimination.
-When people discriminate in immoral ways and feel the need to hide their thoughts, others are placed in danger.
+An ideal university is one where each student can express any idea, whether it is ethical or racist or sexist or ageist or intelligent and ethical.
+The reason for this is quite simple: Any racist, ageist or sexist should be able to express the ideas so that others know what he or she thinks and so that the person can then be avoided or shunned and face the consequences for his or her immoral discrimination.
+Discriminators should face the consequences of the unethical ways in which they form their beliefs (See Ethics of Belief).

 The ideal university is one that discourages excessive consumerism and materialism and replaces these ideologies with sustainability, cleanliness in nature, conservation and maintenance.
 Such a university works toward the production of its own products for its own people, such as food, shelter and clothing with habitual sustainable practices.